 Always dreamed of being a Cambodian chef?
 This is your chance!
-Your Siem Reap cooking class will begin at a temple ruin in the middle of the community.
-We’ll take a mini tour through a local village, where you’ll get to see locals returning from the rice fields, and maybe buffalo and ox carts being led by their owners.
-Your local guide will tell you a bit about daily life and introduce you to some of the many fruits and vegetables that are grown locally.
+Your Siem Reap cooking class will take place out of the town, in the heart of a traditional Cambodian community.
+We’ll take a mini tour through a local village, where you’ll get to see locals going about their daily lives.
+Your local chef will tell you a bit about everyday life in the village and introduce you to some of the many fruits and vegetables that are grown locally.
 You’ll also see local houses and get to peek inside a kitchen (where you can imagine what it’s like to cook an entire family meal on a charcoal pot).

-Your Siem Reap cooking experience is very hands-on; your guide will teach you a few tricks and techniques for preparing the ingredients, but everything is done by you.
-You’ll prepare a starter, a main, and a dessert, as well as a cocktail or herbal tea, depending on your choice.
+Your Siem Reap cooking experience is very hands-on; your chef will teach you a few tricks and techniques for preparing the ingredients, but everything is done by you.
+You’ll prepare a starter, a main, and a dessert, as well as a herbal tea.
 You’ll also learn some simple presentation techniques — perfecting for impressing friends back home with your awesome talents at your next dinner party.

-Before dinner is served, you’ll have time to relax in a peaceful dining pavilion, surrounded by a tropical garden.
-This might also be a good time to taste-test a cocktail or herbal tea before settling in to enjoy your fresh, tasty Khmer creations.
+Now is the perfect time to taste-test the foods you have lovingly cooked today.
+So settle in and enjoy your fresh, tasty Khmer creation.
 Our professional team will serve your dishes and you can finally savour the flavours of your labour!

-Best of all, if you love what you made, we’ll help you replicate it at home — you’ll get a recipe card to take back with you.
+Best of all, if you love what you made, we’ll help you replicate it at home — you’ll get certificate and recipe book and a box of spices bring back home.

-Inclusions: English-speaking local guide and chef; ingredients and instructions for preparing 3 dishes (one cooking station per person); bottled water; 3-course dinner accompanied by a cocktail or herbal tea; printed recipe card; transportation to and from venue
+Inclusions: English-speaking local guide and chef; ingredients and instructions for preparing three dishes and one dessert (one cooking station per person), cold towel and welcome drink, attendance certificate, printed recipe card, a box of spices, transportation to and from the venue.

 Exclusions: Additional beverages (available for purchase); tips and gratuities for the guide and drivers